IBM/ibmi-oss-examples/camel/README.md

 So far, these examples are included:
 - msgq_to_email: A route from a message queue to email.
 That is, any messages sent to the given queue will be sent in the body of an email.
+This can be used, for instance, to receive an email whenever a message is sent to the *SYSOPR message queue.
 - dtaq_to_kafka: A route from a data queue to Apache Kafka.
 Any entry placed on the data queue will be sent to a Kafka bootstrap server.
 For an example of how this might be leveraged with database capabilities, please see